IMPORTANT ANNOUNCEMENT - For information about the Biden-Harris Student Debt Relief Plan and Income Driven Repayment (IDR) CLICK HERE.

 Financial aid offers: 4 steps before you sign

 For families with a high school senior, this is when most college acceptances arrive in full force (congratulations!), and with them, financial aid offers.
 It’s an exciting time and—let’s face it—also a bit overwhelming as deadlines loom: Most colleges require a deposit by May 1.
-That means that during March and April, families need to do math calculations and make some smart—and sometimes tough—decisions about which school is the best fit.
+That means that during April, families need to do math calculations and make some smart—and sometimes tough—decisions about which school is the best fit.

 To help you interpret those financial aid offers (and take some of the stress out of the process), we’ve broken it down for you so you can better compare all your options and make informed choices.
 We want you to know more so you can borrow less.
 So before accepting financial aid offers (and buying college stickers for the car), follow these steps.

 The financial aid offers students receive from each school can vary widely, with different combinations of grants, scholarships, work-study, and other aid—including loans.
 Review each one carefully.
 VSAC has created a sample financial aid notification to help you decode all the parts of your offer.